creame/trellis-simple-sync/README.md

 * Available `<mode>` options: `push`, `pull`
 * The `push` is for upload data from development and update selected environment, and the `pull` for download data from selected environment and update development.
 * `uploads` sync is not destructive, it only adds or update new files, don't delete missing files.
+* On every database sync a datetimed backup `db-backup-YYYYMMDDTHHMMSS.sql.gz` is saved before import data.

 ## Aliases
 You can use alias for a shorter or more intuitive commands